tartansandal/bash-completion-recipe/README.md

    can patch `bash-completion.sh` to only load the library if the existing version is 'different' from the one being loaded.

-   This saves us from an unnessary double load, but still allows for the library to be overriden, addressing Problem 5.
+   This saves us from an unnecessary double load, but still allows for the library to be overridden, addressing Problem 5.

 ## What about users who install `bash-completion` into a non-base environment.